Tech Articles

 Another way of visualizing the performance improvement is to compare Signiant transfers with TCP transfers over various distances, and to then repeat this comparison for different bandwidth connections.
 As shown in the nest diagram, with TCP the file transfer takes proportionally longer as distance/latency increases and packet loss occurs.
 With Signiant, not only is the transfer time much shorter, it’s also independent of distance — and as more bandwidth is added the Signiant transfer time gets proportionally faster.

-Signiant achieves this performance by utilizing a proprietary transport protocol deployed on top of UDP (User Datagram Protocol) that enhances it in significant ways.
+The Signiant Platform achieves this performance by utilizing a proprietary transport protocol deployed on top of UDP (User Datagram Protocol) that enhances it in significant ways.
 UDP enables chunks of data to be sent on a best-effort basis that removes the TCP overhead of back-and-forth handshaking between the two ends of the IP transmission path — but it does so by foregoing reliability.
 The Signiant protocol implements functionality on top of UDP that restores reliability in a TCP-like way, but with the following improvements:

 ➜ Flow control ensures that data is transmitted at the optimal rate for the receiver